 These new tools exist to perform fully spatial or show light mapped places, as well as to showcase holograms of models of actors.

-The first batch of camera rigs built from multiple cameras are beginning to be obsolete due to the rising popularity of integrated cameras, which can better capture things for a 360-degree format.
+The first batch of camera rigs built from multiple cameras is beginning to be obsolete due to the rising popularity of integrated cameras, which can better capture things for a 360-degree format.

 Also, showing the full panorama to the user will need about 4-5 times the amount of the displayed resolution, which depends on how advanced the headsets are.